worldweb/loan-calculator-wp/readme.txt

 * Option to disable Sliders.

 = 1.5.0 (Sep 24, 2024) =
-* Added Extra Payment Feature with Time Savings Display
+* Added Extra Payment Feature with Time Savings Display.
 * Tab fields not working while creating PDF, the table was overlapping in PDF.
 * Resolved currency issue in new theme front end view.
-* Add notes in admin backend settings form
+* Add notes in admin backend settings form.
-* Resolved section issues while print PDF in both theme
+* Resolved section issues while print PDF in both theme.
-* Resolved section fields/structure issues in front end view in both theme
+* Resolved section fields/structure issues in front end view in both theme.
-* Resolved Repayment Frequency dropdown issue while print PDF in both theme
+* Resolved Repayment Frequency dropdown issue while print PDF in both theme.

 = 1.4.2 (Aug 30, 2024) =
 * Fixed few warnings from the plugin.

 = 1.4.1 (Aug 30, 2024) =
 * Fixed issue of Chart not appear in the Print.
-* Fixed issue of numlock keypad not working in down payment field
+* Fixed issue of numlock keypad not working in down payment field.
 * Removed Contact Button when popup content or link is not added.
 * Removed Video Tab when video link is not added.